Information for Degree Candidates

 - Babson diplomas are printed on cotton parchment, which is 100 percent cotton rag paper made from recovered tree-free fibers through cotton ginning waste and textile cuttings.
 The manufacturing plant is located in Massachusetts.

 - Every attempt is made to use recycled paper for our printed programs, booklets, tickets, and other materials.

 - We have greatly decreased our paper usage by using e-communications for the majority of our communications regarding Commencement.

-- We offer water stations around the Commencement tent with biodegradable cups to decrease the amount of water bottles.
+- We offer recyclable cups at water stations around the Commencement tent to decrease the number of water bottles.